hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 ### System Real Time

 #### Clock

 Clock messages (`F8`) are transmitted when External Clock is OFF.

 #### Commands

 There are two messages implemented, Start (`FA`) and Stop (`FC`).
 These are transmitted at the start and end of song/style playback.
 Start and Stop messages can also be received when External Clock is ON.

 ### Active Sense

 The instrument transmits and receives Active Sensing (`FE`) messages.

 ### System Exclusive

 #### GM System ON

 `F0 7E 7F 09 01 F7`

 Sets everything to default on all channels, except for MIDI Master Tuning.
 Does not reset LOCAL.
 Universal System Exclusive message.

 * Also resets the sound on all channels.
-* This affects the Reverb type and Chorus type to the "defaults" of (01)Hall1 and (---)Chorus
+* This affects the Reverb type and Chorus type to the defaults of (01)Hall1 and (---)Chorus
   - Upon instrument power on, it was set to 02(Hall2) and 1(Chorus1).
 * This does *not* affect the internal Data MSB thing.

 #### MIDI Master Volume

 `F0 7F 7F 04 01 ll mm F7`

 Changes volume of all channels.
 Universal System Exclusive message.